-See the film about Ingerid and Gustav Vigeland's apartment here: Vigeland's apartment.
+See the film about Ingerid and Gustav Vigeland's Artist House here: Vigeland's apartment.
 The film is in Norwegian, but the subtitles can be set in another language.

-Gustav Vigeland's apartment is available by appointment only, or on specific dates.
-Please note that most of the guided tours in the apartment are held in Norwegian.
+Vigeland's Artist House is only accessible by appointment or during public tours.
+Dates for public tours of the artist home can be found under events.
+Please note that most of the public guided tours in the apartment are held in Norwegian.